AlexBulankou/ai-talk1/labinstructions.md

 3. Complexity when investigating end-to-end transactions
 4. Using implicit interfaces between services is error-prone and can cause versioning problems

-In this lab we will walk you through onboarding your micro-services to Application Insights to demonstrate how it can make management and diagnostics easier.
+In this lab, we will walk you through onboarding your micro-services to Application Insights to demonstrate how it can make management and diagnostics easier.

-## Excercise 1.
+## Exercise 1.
 Configure Application Insights for Different Application Components

 You'll learn how to create Application Insights resource for different components of your microservice and configure access to the telemetry information.
 This lab works with a simple application that consist of ASP.NET frontend, Node.JS backend and external dependencies.